jcosborn/ecp/update-2019-03-21/comms.rst

 (timeslice) from file (not in ILDG format).

-QEX has a general communications layer (originally written in C, then converted to Nim), which allow arbitrary communications maps (similar to QDP/C).
+QEX has a general communications layer (originally written in C, then converted to Nim), which allows arbitrary communications maps (similar to QDP/C).

 However, the full capability wasn't exposed in Nim since only lattice